LagnadLinus/herba_wanders_frontend/README.md

 * Generate the Tailwind configuration files: npx tailwindcss init
 * Add the necessary Tailwind imports in src/index.css (as shown in the setup steps above).
-* Add the necessary Tailwind imports in src/index.css

 4. Start the development server: npm start